awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 + If you configured the `AuthorizedKeysCommand` and `AuthorizedKeysCommandUser` settings for SSH authentication, the EC2 Instance Connect installation will not update them\.
 As a result, you cannot use Instance Connect\.

 **Prerequisites**
-+ **Verify the general prerequisites for connecting to your instance using SSH\.**

-  For more information, see [General prerequisites for connecting to your instance](connection-prereqs.md)\.
 + **Install an SSH client on your local computer\.**

   Your local computer most likely has an SSH client installed by default\.
 You can check for an SSH client by typing ssh at the command line\.
 If your local computer doesn't recognize the command, you can install an SSH client\.
 For information about installing an SSH client on Linux or macOS X, see [http://www\.openssh\.com](http://www.openssh.com/)\.
 For information about installing an SSH client on Windows 10, see [OpenSSH in Windows](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_overview)\.